Mirageg4/CodingQuiz/README.md

     Timer reaches zero or
     All questions are answered.
 Input request for initials to save score to local storage.
-Score saved to local storage if
+Score saved to local storage if (score is amount of time left)
     Initials input is not empty and
     Click button to save score

+    High Score Optional